 Step 3: Install Tomcat

-The best way to install Tomcat 8 is to download the latest binary release then configure it manually.
+The best way to install Tomcat 8 is to download the latest binary release and then configure it manually.
 You can find the latest download version from the Tomcat official webpage.
-We will be installing the latest version to the date of writing which is Tomcat 10.0.5.
-If the version is not 10.0.5 or it’s the latest version, then follow the latest stable version.
+We will install the latest version to the date of writing, Tomcat 10.0.5.
+If the version is not 10.0.5 or the latest version, follow the latest stable version.
 Just copy the link of the Core tar.gz file under the Binary Distributions section.

 Let's go into the /tmp directory to download the items which you won’t need after extracting the Tomcat contents: